 → Writing Prompt 22: Some school districts around the country have year round school.
 Instead of a long summer break, the students go to school for seven or eight week sessions, then get a two week break about five times a year.
 Do you think you would learn more with a system like this?
 Would you like this system?
 Why or why not?

 → Writing Prompt 23: Many schools have implemented a pay-for-play system for some sports due to budget cuts.
-Consequently, do you think it’s fair to ask students to pay for each sport they want to participate in?
+Do you think it’s fair to ask students to pay for each sport they want to participate in?
 What should schools do instead if there is not enough money in the budget to keep the sports going?